//this is the mailchimp popup form //ShareThis code for sharing images

 According to Nadjia Yousif, any tech you introduce into your organization should be treated the same way you would treat a new hire.
 Build hype around the program’s launch day.
 That could mean having an introductory party, blocking off time for everyone to give their first recognition, and even walking the team through rewards redemption!

-This might seem like a no-brainer, but it's important to make sure everyone is on the same page about what the program is and how it works.
-This means creating clear and consistent communications about the program, what it entails, and how employees can get involved.
+This might seem like a no-brainer, but it's important to ensure everyone is on the same page about the program and how it works.
+This means creating clear and consistent communications about the program, its entails, and how employees can get involved.

 Evaluate Your Program’s Effectiveness Regularly